danintel/sawtooth-faq/glossary.rst

 Liveness
     A consensus algorithm property where the nodes eventually must agree on a value LMDB
     Lightning Memory-mapped Database are sparse random-access files in ``/var/lib/sawtooth`` .
-The Merkle Tree and Blockchain use LMDB.
+The Merkle Tree and Blockchain use LMDB
 Marshalling
     serialization of data
 Merkle Tree (or Trie)